Volkswagen Group MEB platform: Electric motors

+Rear axle

 APP 310

 The MEB platform is supported by the APP 310 electric motor, which is a permanent magnet brushless motor.
 Fully developed by Volkswagen, the name "APP" derives from the arrangement of the motor and the gearbox in parallel with the axle, while "310" references its maximum torque of 310 Nm.
 Maximum torque is achieved at a low engine speed, which means that a 1-speed gearbox is sufficient for the entire rotational speed range.
 Together with the gearbox, the motor weighs only around 90 kg.

-The motor is produced at component sites in Kassel, Germany and Tianjin, China, while the rotor and stator are produced in Salzgitter, Germany.
-The two plants will produce up to 1.4 million electric motors each year from 2023 onwards.
+The motor is produced at component sites in Kassel, Germany and Tianjin, China, while the rotor and stator are produced in Italy by Eurotranciatura S.p.a..

+APP 550

+The APP 550 was unveiled in April 2023 and delivers 550 Nm, as the naming scheme suggests.
+It is the same size as the APP 310.
+According to a press release the efficiency has been increased through an improved inverter.

+Optional Front axle

+All-wheel drive models are equipped with an auxiliary front axle motor.
+This motor is a 3-phase AC induction motor.
+It is only used when needed for acceleration or handling.
+It is purchased from a Magna subsidiary.